htthecool/bestbefore/README.md

+## Best before - saving food waste in retail

+We let supermarkets list products that are close to "best before" date.

+We list these products on our marketplace where people can buy these products.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>